AnLitsas/AnLitsas/README.md

 ## 🚀 Who Am I?

 I'm a Data Scientist and Software Engineer, but that's just my day job.
 What really gets me going is the endless world of machine learning and deep learning.
-Currently, I'm wrapping my head around my Master's degree, where I get to play with algorithms and systems analysis.
+Currently, I'm wrapping my head around my Master's degree at the University of Crete's Computer Science and Engineering department.

 ## 🌌 Interests